Xilinx/Vitis_Libraries/vision/docs/src/include/vitis-aie-design-methodology.rst

    stitcher.aie2host_nb(dstData.data(), dst.size(), tiles_sz, {"gmioOut[0]"});

 .. note::
-   GMIO data transfers take additional argument which is corresponding GMIO port to be used.
+   GMIO data transfers take an additional argument which is the corresponding GMIO port to be used.

 .. note::
-   For GMIO based transfers there is a blocking method as well (host2aie(...) / aie2host(...)).
-For PLIO based data transfers the method only non-blocking API calls are provided.
+   For GMIO-based transfers, there is a blocking method as well (host2aie(...) / aie2host(...)).
+For PLIO-based data transfers only non-blocking API calls are provided.

-Using 'tile_sz' user can run the graph appropriate number of times.
+Using ``tile_sz``, you can run the graph the appropriate number of times.

 .. code:: c

    filter_graph.run(tiles_sz[0] * tiles_sz[1]);

-After the runs are started, user needs to wait for all transactions to get complete.
+After the runs are started, you need to wait for all transactions to complete.

 .. code:: c